grahamcarman/docs/astro/astro-support.md

 To help Astronomer support respond effectively to your support request, it's important that you correctly identify the severity of your issue.
 The following are the categories that Astronomer uses to determine the severity of your support request:

-**P1:** Critical impact, service is unusable in production.

-Examples:

-- Your tasks are not running and restarting them didn't fix the issue.
-- Astronomer is experiencing an incident or downtime that is affecting your data pipelines in production.
+**P1:** Critical impact.
+A Deployment is completely unavailable, or a DAG that was previously working in production is no longer working.

+P1 tickets are handled with the highest levels of urgency, if Astronomer Support responds on a P1 ticket and subsequently does not hear back for 2 hours, the ticket priority will be automatically changed to P2.

+Additionally, if the immediate problem is solved but there are follow up investigations ongoing, those follow ups will be conducted in a separate ticket at a lower priority.

 **P2:** High impact.
-Ability to use Astro is severely impaired but does not affect critical pipelines in production.
+Ability to use Astro is severely impaired but does not affect critical, previously working pipelines in production.

 Examples:

+- A newly deployed production DAG is not working, even though it ran successfully in a development or test environment.
 - The Airflow UI is unavailable.
 - You are unable to deploy code to your Deployment, but existing DAGs and tasks are running as expected.
 - You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that is required for running tasks, such as adding a new worker instance type.